West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 Such antennas are neither expensive nor are they difficult to install.

-Indoor antennas come in a variety of sizes and shapes, from the familiar
-\"rabbit ears with a loop\" to futuristic panel antennas that look more like a radar array than a set-top antenna.
+Indoor antennas come in a variety of sizes and shapes, from the familiar "rabbit ears with a loop" to futuristic panel antennas that look more like a radar array than a set-top antenna.

 **Examples of Indoor Antennas**\